Avelar/week-number/README.md

-#Week Number — PWA
+#Week Number

 ![destructive](https://img.shields.io/badge/Version-v1.0.1-blue.svg?style=flat)

-This is a Progressive Web App.
-It's show the number of week
+This is a Progressive Web App (PWA) project.
+It's show the number of the week like an App in your device.

 How to use:
 1. Acesse the app http://avelarfortunato.com/week-number/